-New details released of how officials discovered bodies of double homicide victims
+New details released of discovery of bodies in double homicide

 The home smelled "strongly" of cigarette smoke, as if someone had been recently smoking.
 A police dog was brought in to track the scent.
 That dog lead officers into the woods about 200 feet behind the home, where they discovered Salau’s body, covered in leaves.

-While officers were still on the scene Saturday, a cousin told investigators Glee had gotten a one-way bus ticket from Tallahassee to West Palm Beach where Glee has family.
+While officers were still on the scene Saturday, a cousin told investigators Glee had gotten a one-way bus ticket from Tallahassee to West Palm Beach, where Glee has family.

 Officials say Glee paid for the ticket in cash and did not have any baggage in his possession.
 Authorities say officers detained Glee at a bus stop in Orlando, and he had what appeared to be a blood stain on his pants.